by Mary E. Lowd

 When the eyes opened in the morning, they were brown and warm.
 Gray Tail was so busy looking at them, he didn’t notice the hands moving, rearranging the blankets.
 One of the hands passed right through him.
 It burned like fire.

 Gray Tail startled and jumped off of the bed.
 He watched the hands move around the room, opening drawers, taking out clothes, fixing the bed.
 For the first time, he also watched the brown eyes.
 They didn’t look at him.
-The looked at the hands, mostly.
+They looked at the hands, mostly.

 Gray Tail hid in the bedroom wall until the hands left the house for the day, but he didn’t leave the house.
 It was warmer inside.

 When the hands and eyes came home that night, Gray Tail followed them more boldly from room to room.
-He began to hope that the the eyes would see him.
+He began to hope that the eyes would see him.
 He wanted to be looked at.
 He wanted to feel real and acknowledged, no longer a cold shadow, a mere ghost of a cat.

 The hands cooked dinner.
 They chopped onions, peeled potatoes, and fried a fish.
 The fish smelled sweet, but the only hunger in Gray Tail’s belly was for the warmth he remembered seeing in the hands’ brown eyes that morning.